 Australian Consumer Law

 Invoking the ACL&FTA can be done by referring to section 184 of the ACL&FTA and checking the correct box on the general application form.
-This means applications may be made for amounts greater than $10 000.
+This means applications may be made for amounts greater than $40 000.
 Such applications may attract higher application fees.
-However, it is necessary to show the relationship was in trade and commerce (s 182 ACL&FTA).
+However, it is necessary to show the relationship was in trader dispute (s 182 ACL&FTA).